A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

-We use a parameterisation of the Negative Binomial mass function that includes a parameter related to overdispersion as this allows us to directly model a wide range of ARD that has a variety of overdispersion rates in the different groups.
-Hidden groups are typically marginalized or stigmatized populations which manifests in the lack of simple data on their numbers and the need to estimate this.
-When examining ARD collected on hidden groups, many respondents will report no contact with the group in questions.
-However, some respondents will report having high contact of the same groups.
-The Negative Binomial distribution allows us to model this phenomenon.
-The issues of differing levels of contact and dispersion have been raised in related NSUM literature, for example, when studying marginalized groups such as prisoners in \citet{Zheng_2006}.
-To allow for a partially pooled structure for ARD which we assume the proportion of people in municipality $m$ who belong to group $k$ is $\exp(-\rho_{km})$ with $\rho_{km} \sim \Gamma(\alpha_k, \, \beta_k)$ for all municipalities $m$ and groups $k$.
-In our model, $\rho_{km}$ represents a crucial parameter that estimates the proportion of the hidden population within each municipality's total population.
-It is modelled as a part of a hierarchical Bayesian framework, allowing us to draw upon both local and broader regional data to inform these estimates.
-This parameter is vital for pooling information across municipalities, thereby enhancing the reliability and accuracy of our prevalence estimates.
+We now develop a partially pooled framework using a hierarchical Bayesian framework, allowing us to draw upon both local and broader regional ARD to inform our prevalence estimates.
+We introduce the partial pooling through the parameter $\rho_{km}$, which is vital for pooling information across municipalities and thereby enhancing the reliability and accuracy of our prevalence estimates.
 The choice of the distribution for $\rho_{km}$ is a modelling choice.
-We choose the Gamma distribution as it provides us with a flexible shape to model a wide variety of group sizes across the municipalities.
+We choose the Gamma distribution, $\rho_{km} \sim \Gamma(\alpha_k, \beta_k)$.
+This provides us with a flexible shape to model a wide variety of group sizes across the municipalities.
 In particular, the shape of its tail allows us to capture situations where known groups, such as teachers, may have quite high prevalence, but hidden groups, such as children being trafficked for CSEM, are small, without placing considerable weight on these populations being unreasonably small.
-The national expectation and variance for the number of people in each group $k$ is given by
+The shared expectation and variance for the number of people in each group $k$ is given by

 To avoid confounding the model as to which parameter controls the size of the group and how much it is dispersed across the municipalities we place prior distributions directly on the mean and variance $\mu_{\rho_{k}}$ and $\sigma^2_{\rho_{k}}$ respectively rather than on $\alpha_k$ and $\beta_k$.
 We place independent and identical, half-normal prior distributions on $\mu_{\rho_{k}}$ and $\sigma^2_{\rho_{k}}$ for all groups $k$ such that $\mu_{\rho_{k}} \sim HN(0, \sigma^2_{\mu_{\rho}})$ and $\sigma^2_{\rho_{k}} \sim HN(0, \tau^2)$.
 For the overdispersion parameter $w_k$, we use independent and identical half normal prior distributions for each group such that $w_k \sim HN(0, \sigma^2_w)$.
 For the log of the number of people in respondent $i$'s network $\delta_i$, we follow \citet{Laga_2023} and assume $\delta_i \sim N(\mu_\delta, \sigma^2_\delta)$.